junyang10734/leetcode-python/README.md

 * 1431 Kids With the Greatest Number of Candies &bigstar;
 * 1470 Shuffle the Array &bigstar;
 * 1480 Running Sum of 1d Array &bigstar;
+* 1502 Can Make Arithmetic Progression From Sequence &bigstar;
 * 1539 Kth Missing Positive Number &bigstar;
 * 1629 Slowest Key &bigstar;
 * 1636 Sort Array by Increasing Frequency &bigstar;